 Conclusion: Embrace Your Equipment-Free Yoga Journey

-Yoga enhances physical and mental health.
-By following this beginner home yoga routine 3–5 times weekly, you’ll build strength and calm, regardless of experience.
-Moreover, listen to your body, modify poses, and stay patient.
+Yoga may support physical and mental well-being.
+If you follow this beginner home yoga routine 3–5 times a week, you can gradually build strength and a sense of calm at your own pace.
+Listen to your body, modify as needed, and stay patient.
 For extra guidance, try Alo Moves’ free trial.
 Always consult a healthcare professional before starting any new exercise routine, especially if you have pre-existing conditions.
 Namaste! 🧘♀️✨